-Freelancing can be really scary for beginners.
+Freelancing can be really scary for beginners not to even talk about making money from freelancing.

 Even when freelancers are the ultimate entrepreneurs.
 Businesses love freelancers because they bring an array of industry skills, a solid sense of self-motivation, and cost less than the traditional full-time employee.